Shafaat Jamil: Early life

 He was born on 1 March 1940 in Kishoreganj District.
 His father A. H. M. Karimullah was a Judicial Officer of East Pakistan Civil Service.
 Jamil was educated at Dhaka College, University of Dhaka and Pakistan Military Academy, Kakul.
 He joined the Pakistan Military Academy in 1962.

 In 1964, he was commissioned as a Second Lieutenant in the Pakistani Army's East Bengal Regiment.
 He was a course mate of General Pervez Musharraf, the former President of Pakistan.
+He was from 29th PMA Long Course.

 Role in Bangladesh Liberation War

 In March 1971 Jamil was promoted to the rank of Major in the Pakistani Army.
 On 27 March 1971, he mutinied against the Pakistani Army with Bengali officers and soldiers of 4th East Bengal Regiment (nicknamed Baby Tigers) after hearing the news of the genocide carried out by the Pakistani Army in East Pakistan/Bangladesh.
 As a Bangladesh Force (BDF) officer he fought against the Pakistani Forces in Sector-11 until 10 October, when he was ordered to fight in the Sylhet sector in Bangladesh.

 In June 1971 he was appointed Commanding Officer of the 3rd East Bengal Regiment in Sector 11 under Sector Commander Major Ziaur Rahman, later Commander of Z Force Brigade.
 The 3rd East Bengal Regiment participated in numerous operations of varying scale.
+He augmented the famous Chilmari Riverborne Amphibious operation led by Mankachar Sub Sector Commander of BDF Sector 11 Squadron Leader M. Hamidullah Khan with two armed platoons from 3rd East Bengal Regiment.
 Zia also entrusted Jamil the defence of the Teldhala area.
-Under Zia's directive Major Jamil, assisted by Lieutenant Nurun Nabi and Captain Anwar, set up the first functioning Administrative Area there, which included a police station (The Roumari Police Station), a magistrate court, Customs and Excise hall, a public school, a jail house and a 10-bed hospital.
-On 27 August he was present with Zia at the opening of the first post office and two sub-post offices in the vicinity.
-On 11 October 1971 Major Shafaat Jamil's 3rd East Bengal Regiment participated in the battles of Chattak, Sylhet, Bangladesh.
+Under Zia's directive Major Shafaat Jamil, assisted by Lieutenant Nurun Nabi and Captain Anwar, set up the first functioning Administrative Area there, which included a police station (The Roumari Police Station), a Magistrate Court, Customs and Excise hall, a public school, a jail house and a 10-bed hospital.
+On 27th August 1971, he was present with Major Zia at the opening of the first post office and two sub-post offices in the vicinity.
+On 11th October 1971 Major Shafaat Jamil's 3rd East Bengal Regiment participated in the battles of Chattak, Sylhet, Bangladesh.
 Although the Chattak Operation failed, under Jamil's leadership the 3rd East Bengal Regiment killed 364 Pakistani soldiers.
 Major Shafaat Jamil led his battalion in the Radhanagar Operation and he was injured in this battle.
 Jamil's battalion captured the Pakistani position where the Indian Army's Gurkha Regiment had previously failed.

 Later Jamil received medical treatment for battle injuries at Shilong Military Hospital, Shilong, India.